MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD07_DEMO.md

 5. In the Solution Explorer pane, under **EntityFrameworkExample**, under **Repositories**, click **MyRepository.cs**.

-6. In the **MyRepository.cs** code window, locate the following code.
+6. In the **MyRepository.cs** code window, locate the following code:
   ```cs
       using System.Threading.Tasks;
 ```
-7. Ensure that the mouse cursor is at the end of the  **System.Threading.Tasks** namespace, press Enter, and then type the following code.
+7. Ensure that the mouse cursor is at the end of the  **System.Threading.Tasks** namespace, press Enter, and then type the following code:
   ```cs
       using EntityFrameworkExample.Data;
       using EntityFrameworkExample.Models;
 ```
-8. In the **MyRepository.cs** code window, locate the following code.
+8. In the **MyRepository.cs** code window, locate the following code:
   ```cs
       public class MyRepository
 ```
-9. Append the following code to the existing line of code.
+9. Append the following code to the existing line of code:
   ```cs
       : IRepository
 ```

-10. In the **MyRepository.cs** code block, press Enter, and then type the following code.
+10. In the **MyRepository.cs** code block, press Enter, and then type the following code:
   ```cs
       private PersonContext _context;